MCP Authorization Server concepts

 Redirect URIs as Client Workload identifiers

 Section titled “Redirect URIs as Client Workload identifiers”In Aembit Access Policies, the redirect URI serves a dual purpose.
 It’s both the OAuth callback URL and the identifier for your Client Workload.
 This enables granular access policies based on which MCP clients are requesting access.
+For step-by-step configuration, see Redirect URI identifier.

-For example, if Gemini CLI registers with http://localhost:4747/auth/callback, you would configure a Client Workload
+For example, if Gemini CLI registers with http://localhost:7777/oauth/callback, you would configure a Client Workload

 with the Redirect URI identifier type set to this value.